Karatsiuba/Lego-sets/README.md

 🧠 Key Insights:
 Over the years, LEGO sets have become larger and more intricate, with standout themes like Star Wars and Technic continuing to shine — and when it comes to pricing, it’s not just about size, but also age range, branding, and theme.

+## Steps to Complete the LEGO Sets Project
+#### Data Acquisition
+I started by downloading the LEGO dataset from [Maven Analytics], which included information on over 18,000 sets.
+Before jumping into analysis, I reviewed the structure to make sure everything was clean, relevant, and ready for Power BI.

+#### Importing into Power BI
+Once the data was ready, I opened Power BI Desktop and used the “Get Data” feature to load the dataset.
+From there, I began shaping and transforming the data using Power Query — setting the stage for analysis and visualization.

 ![image](https://github.com/user-attachments/assets/6745830a-9e93-40bb-bf49-28207854d54c)

+#### Data Transformation in Power Query
+After importing the dataset into Power BI, I clicked "Transform Data" to open the Power Query Editor 🛠️.

+Here’s what I did during this stage:

+• Removed null values and unnecessary rows

+• Renamed columns for better readability

+• Adjusted data types for accurate analysis
-Created a new conditional column called `Age Range`, which grouped sets into age-based categories:
+•Created a new conditional column called `Age Range`, which grouped sets into age-based categories:
 <details>
 <summary>Age Range</summary>